Bypass navigation bar

 Medical Laboratory Technology (MLT) program courses are offered on a full-time basis during daytime hours only.
 However, many support courses — including Health Occupations Core Curriculum classes — are available for both day or evening schedules.
 MLT courses must be completed in the semester in which they are scheduled in the curriculum.

-Classes are offered both at the El Centro College Downtown Campus (801 Main Street) and at its Center for Allied Health and Nursing, a block north (301 N. Market Street at Pacific).
+Classes are offered both at the El Centro College Downtown Campus (801 Main St.) and at its Center for Allied Health and Nursing, a block north (301 N. Market St. at Pacific).

 The center’s high-tech equipment includes: